Fox682/PyCPU/README.md

 "infile2" includes more instructions on how to use the cpu.py.

 Planned:
-- Both scripts need cleaned up to input files specified... or leave them, Flags are odd... will fix
+- Both scripts need cleaned up to input files specified... or leave them.
+- CMP Flags are odd... will fix (Low Priority as it works currently)
 - MOV Instruction
 - 2 more Registers
 - Screen Output